AbhaySDubey/grammar_scoring_system/README.md

     - Plot out the Pearson correlation between the grammar scores and the predicted grammar scores.

  - #### Note:
-    The files namely, ***submission1.csv*** and ***submission2.csv*** represent the submission file containing predictions from the Random Forest Regressor and Gradient Boosting Regressor algorithms, respectively.
+    The files namely, ***submission1.csv*** and ***submission2.csv*** represent the submission files containing predictions from the Random Forest Regressor and Gradient Boosting Regressor algorithms, respectively.